greyblake/greyblake.github.com/source/_posts/2013-08-19-validation-in-rails-with-themis.markdown

 end
 ```

-So we have model graph like this with `User` model on the top:
+So we have a model graph like this with `User` model on the top:

 ![Themis - model graph](http://i1078.photobucket.com/albums/w484/greyblake/themis_model_graph.png)

-it's pretty small, but in real life the graph can be much deeper.
+It's pretty small, but in real life the graph can be much deeper.

 What would you do if you needed to apply different validations depending on context?
 For example according to your business requirements users must be allowed to use
-your application only in case if they filled in all of the fields.
+your application only in case if they've filled in all of the fields.
 So you need to validate presense of `first_name`, `last_name` and `birhday`
 on `Person` model and `email`, `login` and `password` on `UserAccount`.